jchacks/python_template_program/README.md

 # Default Python Project

-If you are building an application use the `src` folder.
+If you know what you are doing delete this README and replace with your project else read on.
-There is a separate structure for building modules. (setup.py etc...)
+If you are building an application using a `src` folder then this is suitable for you.
+Otherwise there is a separate structure for building modules. (setup.py etc...) and you need a slightly different setup.

 ## Getting started